These Greek Yogurt Deviled Eggs are super delicious and an absolute staple at any party. Start with hard-boiled eggs to make this appetizer.

 - Vinegar: Adding white or even apple cider vinegar to your deviled eggs mix is another way to add a bite to the mix.
 If the flavor of vinegar is to strong, feel free to omit.

 - Garnishes: A fun way to mix up the eggs is to add different garnishes to the tops of the eggs.
 My personal favorite way to garnish the eggs are with smoked Hungarian paprika, candied bacon and dill.
 Different kinds of garnishes allows everyone to choose what appeals to them the most.

-How to Make Keto Deviled Eggs
+How to Make Greek Yogurt Deviled Eggs